 Using a statement glass artwork as a feature wall utilises the movement of guests to create a 'wow factor' – as they move around the translucent screen, their anticipation builds, as they feel they are entering a special place of peace and seclusion.
 Considering the nearby floor-to-ceiling glass windows, carving the glass would cleverly refract the light to create an otherworldly atmosphere.

-For the pool of a boutique hotel in the Swiss mountains, due to open later this year, we sourced a contemporary sculptor whose hand-carved panels recall streaming water.
+For the pool of a boutique hotel in the Alps, we sourced a contemporary sculptor whose hand-carved panels recall streaming water.
 This abstract interpretation was in keeping with the modern design, yet created a statement in an otherwise minimalist space.
 The sense of movement was enhanced by the gilded finish, causing the sculpture to shimmer; this effect was amplified by specialist lighting around the artwork.

 By placing the artwork directly above the pool, the bespoke sculpture is reflected in the water itself, creating an impactful 'double' artwork.
 Due to the custom sculpture's proximity to the water, specialist protective lacquer was coated onto the artwork, ensuring its resistance to splashing.

 A hammam-style hotel spa space can be given a contemporary edge with bespoke artwork, such as a feature wall above a plunge pool.
-Collaborating with the artist Adam Arbeid, who works with crushed marbles and mineral ores, we developed a painting that spoke to its surroundings – the composition referenced the water below and the rising hot air, merging the surrounding natural elements.
+Collaborating with a contemporary artist who works with crushed marbles and mineral ores, we developed a painting that spoke to its surroundings – the composition referenced the water below and the rising hot air, merging the surrounding natural elements.

 The artist is inspired by imagery of the ocean depths and how light is refracted underwater, and so recreated this ethereal experience through subtle gradations in deep blue hues.
 This brought the calm and stillness of the deep ocean to the space.